 Another plus side to color coordinating is it can make certain items seems more attractive than others.
 Store owners will typically implement this in the front windows or at the entrance to promote products they’re trying to push it.
 This is another aspect of retail that colorful signs can support to attract the consumer.
 The right colors can plant a product into a consumer’s mind, which is the first step in converting.
 Additionally, you can use this tactic in your advertisements—pictures of items with boosted colors boosted can turn someone onto a product and eventually lead to a purchase.

-Color coordination also plays a large role in how you organize everything behind the scenes.
+Color coding also plays a large role in how you organize everything behind the scenes.
 Retail shops receive a lot of packages and merchandise, much of which they store in the back room.
 Products are coming in and out, and you need to know where everything is so you can quickly find items.
 As such, you’ll need to find a way to distinct everything.
-This is where stickers and labels come in handy.
+This is where stickers, labels, and even color-coded tape come in handy.
 They help employees locate items and streamline the overall workflow of a retail store.
 Using color coordination to organize doesn’t end with inventory, however.
 You can also use this method to systematize things that keep the building up and running, such as essential wires or the circuit breaker.
 Many store owners will also color code important documents and spreadsheets so it’s easier to understand the data.

 Bring Attention to Discounted Items

 It is common for items that are on clearance to have their own section within a store.
 And on top of that, retailers will use warmer colors, such as red, to further draw attention to these items.
 It is in the clearance section that you will also see colored price stickers.
 Businesses will place these on the original price tags.
 Typically, there will be a guide that tells consumers what the color means in terms of the sale price.
 For example, you could use blue stickers to mark items that are 20% off and red ones on items that are 50% off.
 These colorful tags will likely garner shopper’s attention and may lead them to spend more money than they originally intended.